-Weak recovery for the automotive industry in 2025
+Weak recovery for the auto industry - continued decline for Tesla

 Published:

-Weak recovery for the automotive industry in 2025
+Weak recovery for the auto industry - continued decline for Tesla

 Photo: Tomas Oneborg/SvD/TT

-The automotive industry recovered somewhat in 2025, with a slight increase in rechargeable vehicles.
+The automotive industry recovered somewhat in 2025, including a slight increase in rechargeable vehicles.
 However, Tesla's decline continues, according to Mobility Sweden's annual statistics.

-The passenger car market has had a tough time during the recession, and when 2024 was summed up, Mobility Sweden noted that it had been the weakest year in ten years.
+The passenger car market has had a tough time during the recession, and when 2024 was reviewed, Mobility Sweden noted that it had been the weakest year in ten years.

-2025 was slightly better, the number of newly registered passenger cars increased by 1.3 percent compared to 2024.
-The increase was driven by, among other things, electric cars, whose share of the total number of registrations increased from 35 percent to 36.5 percent.
+2025 was slightly better.
+The number of newly registered passenger cars increased by 1.3 percent compared to 2024.
+The increase was driven in part by electric cars, whose share of the total number of registrations increased from 35 to 36.5 percent.

-At the same time, however, the decline for U.S. automaker Tesla continued during December, bringing the drop for the year to a decline of 66.9 percent compared to 2024.
+At the same time, however, the decline for U.S. carmaker Tesla continued in December, bringing the decline for the year to a 66.9 percent drop compared with 2024.

 In total, nearly 273,000 passenger cars were registered in 2025, a year that started strongly but was weakened by U.S. President Donald Trump's announcement of trade tariffs in the spring.